-It was a truly eye-opening experience which allowed me to learn a lot about the complexity of this world and the incredible amount of work that goes behind each of the images that we see on the pages of beauty and fashion magazines.
+It was a truly eye-opening experience which allowed me to learn a lot about the complexity of this world and the incredible amount of work that goes behind each of the images that we see on the pages of fashion magazines.

 The models were incredibly professional and kept posing even though the temperature on the rooftop was so cold that they needed to be wrapped by me and another assistant with heavy blankets every few shots to avoid freezing.